 Combining introductory computer programming with literary study and creative writing, this program is about practical, playful, and theoretical applications of the computer to working with words and narratives.
 We'll look for ways in which computing and writing can be informed by one another.
 We'll explore the computer's potential to help us analyze and generate text in a variety of ways, from predictive text schemes to playful textual transformations.
 For example, there are several schemes for producing new text in the style of an existing text; you'll learn about ways to generate a new sonnet based on the sonnets of William Shakespeare, a new novel in the style of Dan Brown.
 You'll learn to use the computer to experiment with textual analysis and visualization and to formulate rich questions that invite us to utilize the power of data to explore literature with a new lens.

-In the fall, students will learn basic skills in computer programming and literary studies.
-In winter quarter, we'll further explore applications of the computer to work with narrative structures, building 3D virtual environments that reflect literary ideas and sensibilities, while deepening our study of and conceptual projects with text.
+In the fall (14 credits), students will learn basic skills in computer programming and literary studies.
+In winter quarter (12 credits), we'll further explore applications of the computer to work with narrative structures, exploring the notion of worldbuilding as we learn to create nonlinear narratives online.
 The regular work of the program in both quarters will include lectures, literature seminars, computer programming workshops, and creative writing workshops inspired by writers who have used computers and mathematics to rethink the writing process.
 Students will also sharpen their college writing skills, develop critical reading strategies, and learn to contribute to productive seminars.

 This program is intended for students who are curious about programming or who are looking for an entry point into the computer science curriculum and would enjoy exploring intersections of computer programming and literature.
 This program is good preparation for the Computer Science Foundations program and also for the Literary Arts Foundations program.